Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 What this has to do with the soil

 The blueberry is a bog plant.
-It grows on acidic, humus-rich soils with a low pH — between 4.5 and 5.5.
-This is the exact opposite of what most cultivated plants need.
+It grows in acidic, humus-rich soils with a low pH — between 4.5 and 5.5.
+This is exactly the opposite of what most cultivated plants need.

 In this soil, the blueberry forms a unique root network in symbiosis with Ericaceae mycorrhizae — a very specific type of fungus.
-This mycorrhiza makes minerals available to the blueberry that would be unattainable for other plants in acidic soils.
-This is why the manganese concentration in the tissue is so high.
-Anthocyanin formation is so intense because the plant has to develop exceptional defenses in these extreme locations.
+This mycorrhiza makes minerals available to the blueberry that would be inaccessible to other plants in acidic soils.
+The manganese concentration in the tissue is therefore so high.
+Anthocyanin formation is so intense because the plant must develop exceptional defenses in these extreme locations.

 This is the same principle we see in all secondary plant compounds: They arise as a protective reaction.
-A blueberry that has to fight — against UV radiation on the moorland, against fungi, against pests — forms more anthocyanins than one that is optimally supplied in a cultivated substrate.
+A blueberry that has to fight — against UV radiation on the moorland, against fungi, against pests — forms more anthocyanins than one that is optimally supplied in an optimized cultivation substrate.

-The wild habitat makes the wild blueberry a wild blueberry.
+The wild location makes the wild blueberry a wild blueberry.

 A final thought